mert-solak/axios-helper/README.md

 ## Additional

-defaultOptions can be updated in everywhere.
+defaultOptions and errorHandler can be updated in everywhere.

 ```typescript
 // SomeOtherComponent.tsx